Douglas Wiebe: Honors, awards and positions

 Wiebe is a member of the American College of Epidemiology and of the Board of Directors of SAVIR (Society for the Advancement of Violence and Injury Research), serves as a reviewer for journals including the American Journal of Public Health, American Journal of Epidemiology, British Medical Journal, and Pediatrics, is on the editorial board of the Journal of Trauma, and serves on study sections for the Center for Scientific Review at the NIH, the National Science Foundation, and the Social Science and Humanities Research Council of Canada.
-He received the Teaching Award in the Masters of Science in Clinical Epidemiology Program in 2008/09, and in the Perelman School of Medicine in 2012 he received the Dean’s Award for Excellence in Basic Science Teaching.
+He received the Teaching Award in the Masters of Science in Clinical Epidemiology Program in 2008/09, and in 2012 he received the Dean's Award for Excellence in Basic Science Teaching.